helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 - Hotspots that are less than *Minimum Distance* hexes apart are providing *Redundant Coverage*.
 - Disuade people from installing multiple hotspots per location when additional rewards are the motivation.
 - Encourage people to spread out to under served areas.
-- Some people belive Proof of Coverage rewards are broken and alternatives should be developed.
+- Some people believe Proof of Coverage rewards are broken and alternatives should be developed.

 ## Stakeholders
 - All IOT Hotspot owners will be affected.